jmoraispk/FastTypingShortcuts/README.md

   1. Comes with compiler.
 Simply right-click the script and choose "Compile script".

 KeyRate:
-  1. Write the following code in a .ps1 script:
+  1. Write the following code in a .ps1 script (but change to your own path to this repository):
   ```
-  cd 'C:\Users\Morais\Documents\Tools\GOOD KEYS on windows\'
+  cd 'C:\Users\Morais\Documents\Tools\ProductivityOnWindows\'
   .\keyrate.exe 170 17
   ```
   2. Use Win-PS2EXE.exe to compile it.